gvwilson/sensibleadventures/misc/bear-02.md

 pieces of a forgotten game.

 The river sparkled sharply on the far side of the market.  *There,* Noxy ordered.
-Cloak turned slowly, stretching his edges to catch the breeze, and drifted toward it.
+Charger turned slowly, stretching his edges to catch the breeze, and drifted toward it.

 Noxy shaded her eyes with her hand.
 Half a dozen barges laden with